FAQ - Studying with a disability and/ or chronic illness(es)

 Scholarships and loans are also a way to finance studies.

-Some foundations are specifically supporting disabled people.
+Some foundations are specifically supporting students with a disability.
 These include the following:

 -